-What is mindfulness? - Understand the mental health benefits
+What is mindfulness? - Mental health benefits

 Mindfulness has been practiced for over 1,000 years, but its benefits are still widely promoted today.
 This article will highlight the benefits of mindfulness, the key difference with meditation, and useful mindfulness exercises you can try at home.

 Mindfulness simply means to be aware of the present moment.
 It means you don’t need to think about whether something is good or bad, just be aware of it with an attitude of openness and acceptance.

 Mindfulness has roots in Buddhism and meditation, but this doesn’t mean you need to be spiritual or have any particular beliefs to try it.

 Why should I practice mindfulness?

 Practicing mindfulness helps us to reconnect with our bodies and put us back in control with our own lives.
 Applying mindfulness strategies to various parts of our lives has been linked to a whole host of different benefits, from improving relationships with food and smartphone addiction, to boosting body confidence.

 The busy times that we live in can sometimes cause our minds to become cluttered, and we become guilty of rushing through life and not stopping to notice the important things around us.
 The way we think can overall effect how we feel and act.
 For example, if you are thinking or worrying a lot about upsetting events you can find yourself feeling sad or anxious.